Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Early retirement planning uses the same underlying math as traditional retirement but with an aggressive timeline.
-Target is a portfolio that can sustain annual expenses at a safe withdrawal rate — typically 4% for 30-year retirements, 3.5% for 50+ year retirements.
-This produces a target of 25-28.5x annual expenses.
+The approach centers on a portfolio target that can sustain annual expenses at a safe withdrawal rate — a 4% withdrawal rate is common in planning models for 30-year retirements, while 3.5% is often used for 50+ year retirements.
+These rates produce corresponding portfolio targets based on annual expenses divided by the chosen withdrawal rate.

 From current portfolio and monthly contributions, the calculator projects how many years until the portfolio reaches the target.
-It assumes consistent return rate (5-7% real is typical planning assumption) and consistent monthly contribution — real world will differ but the model provides directional guidance.
+It assumes a consistent return rate (5-7% real return is a common planning assumption) and consistent monthly contribution — real-world results will differ, but the model illustrates directional patterns.

-Three levers dramatically shift the timelinesavings rate (each pound saved accelerates both accumulation and reduces required portfolio), expected return (compounds powerfully at long horizons), annual expense target (lower expenses reduce target portfolio significantly).
-A 40,000/year retirement requires 25x = 1M.
-A 30,000/year retirement requires only 750k — meaningful reduction in time needed.
+Three factors substantially shift the timeline: savings rate (each unit saved accelerates both accumulation and reduces required portfolio size), expected return (compounds powerfully at long horizons), annual expense target (lower expenses reduce target portfolio proportionally).
+A 40,000/year retirement requires a portfolio of 40,000 ÷ SWR.
+A 30,000/year retirement requires a smaller portfolio — a meaningful reduction in time needed.

 How to use it